qijianpeng/awesome-edge-computing/README.md

 are publicly released to facilitate research in Edge Computing.
 All the data is in Australia region which contains edge server locations and user location.

-- [networkX](https://networkx.github.io/): NetworkX is a Python language package for explo- ration and analysis of networks and network algo- rithms.
+- [networkX](https://networkx.github.io/): NetworkX is a Python language package for exploration and analysis of networks and network algorithms.
 The core package provides data structures for representing many types of networks, or graphs, including simple graphs, directed graphs, and graphs with parallel edges and self-loops.
 The nodes in NetworkX graphs can be any (hashable) Python object and edges can contain arbitrary